ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 }</code></pre>
     </div>
     <div style="display: inline-block;">
-        <pre>CF::Time = [time 0 1] configurates the time variable.
-Notice in this example there are multiple rules and a new syntax style.</pre>
+        CF::Time = [time 0 1] configurates the time variable.
+Notice in this example there are multiple rules and a new syntax style.
     </div>
 </div>